 G8 leaders attend the 39th G8 summit at Lough Erne near Enniskillen in June 2013.
 Of course, Lough Erne is famous as the location for the 39th G8 summit in 2013 attended by the leaders of USA, Russia, Germany, UK and others.
 Russia first attended the annual G8 summit in 1997 and was due to host the 40th G8 summit in Sochi in 2014.
-But after Russia annexed Crimea in March 2014, the other G7 leaders decided to organize their own summit in Brussels and not invite Russia.
-Russia has not been invited to any G8 summits since so in years to come, historians may well look back on the 39th G8 summit at Lough Erne as the end of an era.
+But after Russia annexed Crimea in March 2014, the other G7 leaders decided to not invite Russia and instead, organized their own summit in Brussels.
+Russia has not been invited to any G8 summits ever since so in years to come, historians may well look back on the 39th G8 summit at Lough Erne as the end of an era.

 Lough Erne from the air.
 Of course, it is too early to say if the 39th G8 summit at Lough Erne will mark the end of a 20 year period of East – West co-operation but one thing for sure, getting to Lough Erne after travelling through 9 countries on this year’s tour will hopefully mark the end of another Tour de Travoy.
 This tour will be my fourth major tour in 4 years and while, on paper, not as tough as last year’s tour, it will still be quite a challenge.
 With over 6,000 kms to cover in 2 and a half months, I will need to average 90 km a day unlike last year, when I had more time and only needed to average 60 km a day.
 I will probably have to cycle every day no matter the weather if I want to get to every place and climb mentioned above.
 Elanor Roosevelt once said that you should do something that scares you every year and this tour certainly scares me especially the section through the Dolomites.
 But having cycled the Route des Grandes Alpes last year, I am forlonly hoping that this year’s route will be slightly easier.